Links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Samsung Galaxy Buds 2 Pro and Sony WF-1000XM4?

 Android phone owners may enjoy the Google Pixel Buds Pro.
 The ANC isn’t quite as good as the Galaxy Buds 2 Pro or the WF-1000XM4, but it’s still effective.
 The earbuds are IPX4 water-resistant, and the case is IPX2, so you can even get the case a little wet without damaging it.
 The battery life is between the Galaxy Buds 2 Pro and the WF-1000XM4, coming in at 7 hours, 6 minutes.
-It’s also cheaper than both of them, coming in at $199 USD.
+It’s also cheaper than both of them, coming in at $192.5 at Amazon.
 It’s also supposed to get spatial audio added in Fall 2022, making it a lot more similar to the other two.

 If you want an OS-agnostic option with ANC, the Sennheiser MOMENTUM True Wireless 3 is a really good option.
 It has multiple ear tips and ear fins to keep the buds in place, it has good noise cancelling, and it supports the aptX and aptX Adaptive Bluetooth codecs alongside SBC and AAC, so there’s a higher quality audio option for Android users too.
 It also has an IPX4 rating, so with that along with the stable fit, this pair of earbuds is great for athletes and for regular use as well.
-The price sits between the Galaxy Buds 2 Pro and WF-1000XM4 at $249 USD.
+The price sits between the Galaxy Buds 2 Pro and WF-1000XM4 at $199.95 at Amazon.